-The chairman of dp architects and its group of companies is empassioned as ever about environmental issues
+The chairman of DP architects is empassioned as ever about environmental issue

 “In the future, the effects of environmental deterioration will be more keenly felt than now.
 When we face the depletion of resources like clean air and water, rising sea level and temperatures, the design principles that we employ now will no longer apply.
 The criteria for comfort will be different.
 Architects will have to think like ecologists and environmentalists.”

 DP Architects is one of the most successful companies in the world with a footprint in many countries.
 What is the unifying philosophy for business and creativity that connects each of these companies?